ENCOUNTERING THE GREAT WHITE BEAST: POLAR BEAR RESEARCH AS AN ETHICAL SPACE, PRACTICE AND PROCESS OF ENGAGEMENT

 PhD research

-My PhD research involves a case study of several polar bear monitoring research projects initiated by Dr. Peter van Coeverden-De Groot, Prof. Stephen Lougheed, Prof. Graham Whitelaw, and (the late) Markus Dyck.
-The purpose of these projects is to develop a community-based biomonitoring program that combines a non-invasive genomics toolkit with Traditional Ecological Knowledge (TEK) and Inuit Qaujimajatuqangit (IQ) to co-produce knowledge.
-The outcomes of piloting these non-invasive, community-based monitoring methods are meant to inform future polar bear monitoring and management.
+My PhD research involves a case study of BEARWATCH: a polar bear monitoring research project initiated by Dr. Peter van Coeverden-De Groot, Prof. Stephen Lougheed, Prof. Graham Whitelaw, and (the late) Markus Dyck.
+BEARWATCH developed a community-based biomonitoring program that combines a non-invasive genomics toolkit with Traditional Ecological Knowledge (TEK) and Inuit Qaujimajatuqangit (IQ) to inform ongoing polar bear monitoring and management.

 Scholarship funding 2021-2024